cyb0rg71/Bug-Hunting-Cheatsheet/Host Header Injection.md

    ```
    X-Host: internal-service.local
    ```
-   *Use Case:* A proxy sets this header to specify an internal service hostname (e.g., `internal-service.local`) for routing purposes.
+   *Use Case:* Change the original host.
+You can use this for password reset poisoning.

 3. **X-Original-URL**:
    *Example:*